Shanghainese: Phonology

 Following conventions of Chinese syllable structure, Shanghainese syllables can be divided into initials and finals.
 The initial occupies the first part of the syllable.
 The final occupies the second part of the syllable and can be divided further into an optional medial and an obligatory rime (sometimes spelled rhyme).
 Tone is also a feature of the syllable in Shanghainese.
 Syllabic tone, which is typical to the other Sinitic languages, has largely become verbal tone in Shanghainese.

 Initials

 The following is a list of all initials in Middle Period Shanghainese, as well as the Wugniu romanisation and example characters.

 Shanghainese has a set of tenuis, lenis and fortis plosives and affricates, as well as a set of voiceless and voiced fricatives.
 Alveolo-palatal initials are also present in Shanghainese.

 Voiced stops are phonetically voiceless with slack voice phonation in stressed, word initial position.
 This phonation (often referred to as murmur) also occurs in zero onset syllables, syllables beginning with fricatives, and syllables beginning with sonorants.
 These consonants are true voiced in intervocalic position.
-Sonorants are also suggested to be glottalised in dark tones (ie. tones 1, 5, 7).
+Sonorants are also suggested to be glottalised in dark tones (i.e. tones 1, 5, 7).